 But here’s a question you probably haven’t considered: In all of your efforts to keep your program running strong, could it be that you are misappropriating funds without knowing it?
-Is it possible that you are even committing a crime?
-If you do not understand what the IRS requires regarding restricted funds, you might be.
+Is it possible that you committing a serious violation of the law?
+If you do not understand what the IRS and state regulations require regarding restricted funds, you might be.

-I cannot begin to tell you how many times we see this situation messed up.
-Most of the time, it is an innocent attempt by a board of directors or an executive director to just be good stewards of the money people have donated.
+Unfortunately, this is a situation where we frequently see nonprofits getting it wrong.
+Most of the time, it is an innocent attempt by a board or by an Executive Director to be good stewards of the money people have donated.
 With completely innocent and positive intent, they proceed to act in a manner that is totally against the rules.

-For example, suppose things are tight at the soup kitchen.
-There is not enough cash in the general operating fund to buy all the food that is needed for the upcoming Christmas season.
-There is, however, a pretty good chunk of cash sitting in the fund designated for building a new facility.
+For example, suppose things are really tight at the soup kitchen.
+There isn’t enough cash in the general operating fund to buy all the food that is needed for the upcoming Christmas season.
+There is, however, a few thousand dollars sitting in the fund designated for building a new facility.
 And, in truth, the food shortage is a far more pressing need.
-It is unlikely a building project will be started for at least two years.
+It is unlikely a building project will be started for at least two years, maybe more.
 Is it OK to divert some of the building fund money to the food fund?

 Maybe…or maybe not.

 Understanding that there are two types (or buckets) of funds, restricted and unrestricted, is the first step in getting this right.
 Let’s take a look at each: